No Results Found

-Frances Rippcondi-General Manager (fourth from left), Mike Mazur-Director, Administration and Community Relations (second from left), Tia Calomeris -Director, Marketing and Communications (first from right), Rachel Penico-Lifestyle Coordinator (first from left), Lisa Compton-Administrative Accountant (third from left), Sandy Truman-Community Standards Administrator (third from right), Al Ballentyne-Maintenance (second from right), Luisa Vavra, Assistant General Manager (not shown), Sher’re Shepard-Receptionist (not shown) and Robert Sanders-Maintenance (not shown) and Tina Wagstaff-Office Assistant (not shown)
+Frances Rippcondi-General Manager (third from left), Mike Mazur-Director, Administration and Community Relations (first from left), Tia Calomeris -Director, Marketing and Communications (first from right), Sue Lytle-Lifestyle Coordinator (not shown), Lisa Compton-Administrative Accountant (second from left), Sandy Truman-Community Standards Administrator (third from right), Al Ballentyne-Maintenance (second from right), Luisa Vavra, Assistant General Manager (not shown), Sher’re Shepard-Receptionist (not shown) and Robert Sanders-Maintenance (not shown) and Tina Wagstaff-Office Assistant (not shown)

 Frances, the General Manager of The Meadows is a licensed Community Association Manager.
 She has more than 20 years of experience designing high-end communities focused on state-of-the- art amenities and design excellence.
 Frances’ leadership and strategic thinking allows her to assist the Board in carrying out The Meadows Renaissance plan.
 She oversees the beautification plans, collaborates with the MCA/TMCC Strategic Committee and works with architectural and engineering firms to implement The Meadows vision.
 Frances utilizes her management skills in guiding her staff, providing them with the tools they need to implement MCA strategies while creating an environment where new ideas and approaches are welcome.